-(b) Gas Scrubbers.
+(eb) Gas Scrubbers.

+Gas chlorine facilities shall conform with the Uniform Fire Code, Article 80 and the Uniform Building Code, Chapter 9 as they are applied by local jurisdictions in the state.
 One-ton chlorine cylinder operating areas shall be equipped with a gas scrubber per the International Fire Code capable of treating the release of chlorine gas from the largest single cylinder at its maximum flow rate.
 Furthermore, local toxic gas ordinances shall be complied with if they exist.

-(c) Heat.
+(dc) Heat.

-The design of the chlorination room shall assure that the temperature in the room will not fall below 32 degrees F or the temperature required for proper operation of the chlorinator, whichever is greater.
+The design of the chlorination room shall assure that the temperature in the room will notever fall below 32 degrees F or theat temperature required for proper operation of the chlorinator, whichever is greater.

-Guidance: Chlorinator rooms should be heated to 50 degrees F, and be protected from room temperatures in excess of 70-80 degrees F. Where space heaters are used, the cylinders should be protected from direct heat.
-Care should be taken to avoid chlorine condensation in feed lines caused by the feed equipment being cooler than the chlorine cylinder.
+Guidance: Chlorinator rooms shall-should be heated to 50 degrees F, and be protected from room temperatures in excess of 70-80 degrees F. Where space heaters are used, the cylinders shall should be protected from direct heat.
+Care must-should be taken to avoid chlorine condensation in feed lines caused by the feed equipment being cooler than the chlorine cylinder.

-(d) Ventilation.
+(ed) Ventilation.

-(i) Chlorination equipment rooms which contain chlorine cylinders, tanks, equipment and gaseous chlorine lines under pressure shall have at least one exhaust fan.
+(i) Chlorination equipment rooms which contain chlorine cylinders, tanks, equipment and gaseous chlorine lines under pressure shall have at least one exhaust fan. and shall be constructed and equipped such that: